chingu-voyages/V53-tier2-team-27/README.md

 Using a slider, managers may mark days off to prevent menu generation for those days.
 Calendar days that are marked as days off will have a solid background for easy visibility.

 **<u>PDF Export:</u>**
 Print or save the generated menu as a PDF.
-Menu information such as date, dish name, ingredients, and days off are organized in chronological order in list format.
+Menu information such as dates, dish names, ingredients, and days off are organized in chronological order in list format.

 **<u>Responsiveness:</u>**
 Our app is easy to navigate and is viewable on desktop, tablet, and mobile.